 By MICK ROBERTS ©

-EDWARD Larkin had something to boast about when he drove his brand-new passenger coach into Wollongong township.
+EDWARD Larkin had plenty to boast about when he drove his brand-new passenger coach into Wollongong township.

 The Appin settler is credited with introducing the first four horse passenger coach to Wollongong in 1861.
 He made the first real attempt at establishing a coach line in the Illawarra after receiving the government contract to convey the Royal Mail between Wollongong to Campbelltown Railway Station in 1858.